-Locating and aggregating information is the primary function of biologists, whether it is the study of nucleic acids or species-specific research.
-To make sense of and use information, biologists need to possess exceptional data analysis skills.
-Students develop these skills through laboratory training where they write reports and work with computers to model their findings.
+Locating and aggregating information is one of the primary functions of biologists.
+To make sense of and use information, biologists need exceptional data analysis skills.
+Students develop these skills through laboratory training, during which they write reports and work with computers to model their findings.

 - Communication Skills

-While biologists perform daily tasks individually, they eventually need to report their findings to team members, employers, and experts in their field.
+While biologists may perform many daily tasks individually, they also need to report their findings to team members, employers, and experts in their field.
 Clear communication skills enable them to summarize their research orally and in written reports and proposals.
 These skills also allow biologists to present information through graphs and charts.

 - Laboratory and Research

 These skills prepare biologists to perform laboratory and field investigations.
 As part of their core training, biologists learn to define problems, design experiments, conduct research, and record observations.
 They also train to use laboratory equipment and computer simulation programs.
-Additionally, advanced research skills enable scientists to not only interpret results, but also predict outcomes using statistical tests.
+Advanced research skills enable scientists to interpret results and predict outcomes using statistical tests.

 - Scientific Literacy

-Defined as the knowledge and understanding of scientific concepts and processes, this biology skill provides the foundation upon which all others depend.
-Scientific literacy allows students to apply knowledge through research and technical skills.
-These include the ability to define potential results, assess risks, inspect specimens, and catalog information using standard databases.
+Scientific literacy allows learners to apply knowledge through research and technical skills.
+Students learn to define potential results, assess risks, inspect specimens, and catalog information using standard databases.